Get up to €10,800 for a disrupted trip

 If you’re too sick to fly, some airlines might offer refunds, alternative flight options or travel credit.
 This depends on the airline, though, as each airline typically has a unique policy in this regard.
 Low-budget airlines might be less likely to offer refunds compared to more established airlines.

-If you’re denied boarding because you’re sick, there are several factors to consider to help secure compensation for your denied boarding:
+If you’re denied boarding because you’re sick, there are several factors to consider to help secure airline compensation for being denied boarding due to illness:

 Find out if you are owed compensation for a disrupted flight.Check Your Flight